 What are these racks made of?

 Racks differ not just in shapes and sizes but how they are manufactured too.
 Galvanized racks provide the best value out of all construction.
-They are dipped in a heated zinc bath to give them a coating that makes them durable and corrosion resistant.
-The galvanized finish also offers the rack a gray appearance that adds up to its aesthetics.
+They are dipped in a heated zinc bath to give them a coating that makes them durable and corrosion-resistant.
+The galvanized finish also offers the rack a gray and minimalist appearance that adds up to its aesthetics.

 FAQs (Frequently Asked Questions)